esphome/esphome-docs/cookbook/lvgl.rst

 Prevent burn-in of LCD
 ----------------------

-You can use this to protect and prolonge the lifetime of the LCD screens, thus being more green and generating less hazardous waste.
+You can use this to protect and prolong the lifetime of the LCD screens, thus being more green and generating less hazardous waste.

 Wall mounted LCD screens' main problem is that they display the same picture 99.999% of the time.
 Even if somebody turns off backlight during the night or dark periods, the LCD screen keeps showing the same picture, seen by nobody.
 There are high chances that this will lead to screen picture burn-in after a few years of operation.

-One way to mitigate this is to *train* the pixels periodically with completely different other content. ``show_snow`` option during LVGL paused state was developed in this scope, to  display random coloured pixels across the entire screen in order to minimize screen burn-in, to relief the tension put on each individual pixel.
+One way to mitigate this is to *train* the pixels periodically with completely different other content. ``show_snow`` option during LVGL paused state was developed in this scope, to  display random colored pixels across the entire screen in order to minimize screen burn-in, to relief the tension put on each individual pixel.

-In the example below pixel traning is done four times for a half an hour every night, can also be stopped by touching the screen.
+In the example below pixel training is done four times for a half an hour every night, can also be stopped by touching the screen.

 .. code-block:: yaml